(Belching, Bloating, Flatulence)

 - Excessive production of gas and increased flatulence may occur because of: (1) the greater ability of some bacteria to produce gas; (2) maldigestion or malabsorption of sugars and polysaccharides; and (3) bacterial overgrowth of the small intestine.

-- The treatment of excessive intestinal gas depends on the underlying cause and may include dietary changes, medications that reduce the amount of gas, medications that stimulate the muscles of the intestine, or antibiotics.
+- The treatment of excessive intestinal gas depends on the underlying cause and may include dietary changes, medications that reduce the production of gas (for example, antibiotics), and medications that stimulate the muscles of the small intestine.

 Next: What causes belching?